Wings at the Speed of Sound: Recording

 The album was recorded at Abbey Road in two different periods of sessions: first sessions took place in August/September and October 1975, with work resuming in January–February 1976.
 During the playback of "Must Do Something About It", Paul heard drummer Joe English sing the song and decided to have him take the lead vocal.
-In "Cook of the House", McCartney handled double-bass, while "Silly Love Songs" was arranged in a disco-style, in a similar fashion to Al Green's "Sha La La".
+In "Cook of the House", McCartney played the double-bass, while "Silly Love Songs" was arranged in a disco-style, in a similar fashion to Al Green's "Sha La La".

+Fiachra Trench had the Gabriel String Quartet adding strings to "The Note You Never Wrote".

 Release and reception

 Wings at the Speed of Sound was released in late March 1976 to lukewarm critical reviews.
 Rolling Stone's reviewer described it as a "Day with the McCartneys" concept album.
 The introduction, "Let 'Em In" was perceived as an invitation to join the McCartneys on this fantasy day, with explanation of their philosophy ("Silly Love Songs"), a lunch break ("Cook of the House"), and a chance to get to know McCartney's friends (Denny Laine in "The Note You Never Wrote", Jimmy McCulloch in "Wino Junko", etc.).

+Melody Maker wrote a quite favorable review: “This is not an album that hits you with the sustained power of Band on the Run or Venus and Mars.
+Much good music then on an album that will engender fierce comparisons with the past two albums but will increase the growing worldwide appeal of Wings.”"

 The album reached number 2 in the United Kingdom (and was the 4th best-selling album of 1976).
-It became McCartney's most successful American chart album since his days in The Beatles, spending seven nonconsecutive weeks at number 1 throughout the summer (and blocking the new Beatles compilation Rock 'n' Roll Music, which reached number 2).
+It became McCartney's most successful American chart album since his days in the Beatles, spending seven nonconsecutive weeks at number 1 throughout the summer (blocking the new Beatles compilation Rock 'n' Roll Music, which reached number 2).
 Wings at the Speed of Sound sold 3.5 million copies worldwide.

-Much of the album's success can be attributed to its two smash singles.
-"Silly Love Songs", a response to his critics and one of McCartney's biggest hits, followed the album in April, and became one of 1976's biggest-selling singles.
-This was followed in July with "Let 'Em In", which also scaled the singles charts.
-Amid all this, Wings finally went to North America for the Wings Over America Tour, playing McCartney's first shows there in ten years (after the Beatles' final tour of America in 1966) to euphoric reaction; four selections from Speed of Sound were included in the tour setlist.
+Much of the album's success can be attributed to its two smash singles: "Silly Love Songs", a response to his critics, which became one of 1976's biggest-selling singles, followed by "Let 'Em In", which also scaled the singles charts.
+Amid all this, Wings finally went to North America for the Wings Over America Tour, playing McCartney's first shows there in ten years (after the Beatles' final tour of America in 1966) to euphoric reaction; four selections from At the Speed of Sound were included in the tour setlist: "Let 'Em In", "Silly Love Songs", "Time to Hide" and "Beware My Love".

 Denny Laine covered "Time to Hide" and "The Note You Never Wrote" in 1996 on his album Denny Laine Performs the Hits of Wings.